kubearmor/KubeArmor/documentation/development_guide.md

-# development\_guide
+# Development Guide

-## Development Guide
+## Development

-1. Bare-metal Environment
+1. Self-managed Kubernetes

    * Requirements

-     Here is the list of requirements for a bare-metal environment.
+     Here is the list of requirements for self-managed Kubernetes.

      ```text
      Kubernetes - v1.19 (or newer)